brian-se0/DRL-IV-SP500/README.md

 ### Data Processing Pipeline
 Set the directory containing the OptionMetrics daily ZIP files in `cfg/data_config.yaml` under `paths.option_data_zip_dir`.
+You must also set `paths.vvix_csv` to the path of the VVIX history CSV.
 The data processing pipeline consists of the following scripts that must be run in this exact order:

 ```powershell